muratk3n/thirdwave/en/tweets/2020/week14e.md

 Of course he was right.
 He just couldn't sell it.

-The Atlantic: "The Goldwater experience—that electoral defeat does not mark the end of a movement—has implications today, and not only for the conservative right.Even before the coronavirus outbreak, many on the “populist,” or “radical,” left insisted that globalization, climate change, automation, and inequality were creating the conditions for their own political resurgence, despite their leaders—Bernie Sanders in the United States, Jeremy Corbyn in Britain—being rejected at the ballot box.
+The Atlantic: "Even before the coronavirus outbreak, many on the “populist,” or “radical,” left insisted that globalization, climate change, automation, and inequality were creating the conditions for their own political resurgence, despite their leaders—Bernie Sanders in the United States, Jeremy Corbyn in Britain—being rejected at the ballot box.
 Now, in a world where governments are nationalizing wages and public services just to keep their economies afloat, such claims no longer seem far-fetched.
 Indeed, Corbyn, who will be replaced as Labour leader today, said the emergency economic measures being taken in Britain have proved him 'absolutely right'"

 [Link](https://www.theatlantic.com/international/archive/2020/04/jeremy-corbyn-labour-bernie-sanders-democrats/609397/)